 This journey is what started “Journey to Parenthood”.
 We went through so much but I could not help but think of all the people out there that could never have done what we did because they do not have the insurance coverage or the financial means.
 I felt blessed that my procedures and IVF’s were all covered even though they did not work for us.
 I could not imagine the financial burden and additional stress we would have been faced with and that so many have to cope with.
 It broke my heart, made me angry and made me want to do something about it, at least try to make a difference for others.
 Therefore Journey to Parenthood was born.

 I know you may be reading this and thinking you could never endure this long road and how does someone get through it?
 My answer is to keep fighting for that dream of parenthood because it will happen for you someday.
 My faith, support of family and friends, and connecting with others who were experiencing the same difficulties was what got us through it.
 Just know there are so many others out there with their own stories, some with longer journeys than others, and all different paths, but it can be extremely helpful when you open up and talk about it, especially with those facing the same struggles.
-Please visit our page on “social” support groups to find one in your area or become a leader in your community to start one up.
-For those battling infertility, I hope my story encourages you and inspires you to remain faithful and hopeful that you too will become parents someday.
+There are many “social” support groups out there for those battling infertility.
+I hope my story encourages you and inspires you to remain faithful and hopeful that you too will become parents someday.

 Thanks for visiting our page and please consider a donation to help others achieve their dreams of Parenthood.